 Cycling for CRPS

-My name is Amanda Nelson.
-I developed CRPS almost 5 years ago, in 2010, after suffering numerous soft tissue injuries caused by a rare congenital foot deformity, Navicular Calcaneal Coalition (bilateral), which was diagnosed at the age of forty.
-As a result of the condition I had a triple fusion, but had presented with CRPS symptoms long before the surgery.
-I was diagnosed with CRPS 18 months after receiving the Coalition diagnosis and a year post-surgery.
+Co-founder and Chairperson of CRPS UK, Amanda Nelson, developed CRPS in 2010, after suffering numerous soft tissue injuries, caused by a rare congenital foot deformity – Navicular Calcaneal Coalition (bilateral), which was diagnosed at the age of forty.
+As a result of the condition she had a triple fusion of the left foot but had in retrospect, presented with CRPS symptoms long before the surgery.
+However, it was 18 months after the coalition diagnosis and 12 months post-surgery that a diagnosis of CRPS was made.

-Pre-CRPS, I was very active, taking part in many sports, and travelled extensively, living and working overseas.
-Developing CRPS changed my life irrevocably and I took it very badly.
-I turned my life around when I rediscovered cycling through a charity called Charlotte’s Tandems, which in turn set me on a journey to raise awareness of CRPS, and Cycling for Complex Regional Pain Syndrome was born.
+Pre-CRPS, she was very active, taking part in many sports, travelling extensively, living and working overseas.
+Developing CRPS changed her life irrevocably, which had a profound effect on her emotional and mental wellbeing.
+She began to turn her life around after rediscovering cycling through a charity called Charlotte’s Tandems and getting her beloved black Labrador, Dyson and training him as her service dog, with the help of Dog A.I.D.
+This in turn set her on a journey to raise awareness of CRPS, and Cycling for Complex Regional Pain Syndrome was born.

-Since starting my CRPS cycling awareness campaign, I have organised and set myself annual challenges:
+Since she started her Cycling 4 CRPS awareness campaign, she has organised and set herself annual challenges:

 Minety – Snowdonia & Zipwire 28th October – 1st November 2014